Skip to content

 Ecological footprint

-As ecological footprint describes the natural resources that a person needs to maintain his or her preferred standard of living in the long term.
-The ecological footprint makes it very easy to compare people's behavior and ultimately improve it.
+As ecological footprint describes the natural resources that a person needs to maintain his or her preferred standard of living in the long run.
+The ecological footprint is a very good way of comparing people's behavior with one another and ultimately improving it.

 Ecological balance

-An ecological equilibrium is defined as a balanced ratio between the various chemical, physical and biotic interactions and energy, material and information flows in a particular ecosystem.
+An ecological balance is defined as a balanced ratio between the different chemical, physical and biotic interactions and energy, material and information flows in a given ecosystem.

 Economic sustainability